I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/ns-winddiui-_devqueryprint_info.md

 `pszErrorStr`

 Spooler-supplied pointer to a buffer to receive a NULL-terminated error text string, if the print job cannot be printed.

+`cchErrorStr`

+Spooler-supplied size, in bytes, of the string buffer pointed to by <b>pszErrorStr</b>.

+`cchNeeded`

+Driver-supplied length, in bytes, of the error string supplied in the buffer pointed to by <b>pszErrorStr</b>.
+If the string is too large to fit in the buffer, the string should be truncated, but the untruncated length should be specified here.

 ## Requirements